ethereum/devp2p/discv4.md

 Whenever a new node N₁ is encountered, it can be inserted into the corresponding bucket.
 If the bucket contains less than `k` entries N₁ can simply be added as the first entry.
-If the bucket already contains `k` entries, the least recently seen node in the bucket, N₂, needs to be revalidated by sending a ping packet.
+If the bucket already contains `k` entries, the least recently seen node in the bucket, N₂, needs to be revalidated by sending a [Ping] packet.
 If no reply is received from N₂ it is considered dead, removed and N₁ added to the front of the bucket.

 ## Endpoint Proof

 To prevent traffic amplification attacks, implementations must verify that the sender of a query participates in the discovery protocol.
-The sender of a packet is considered verified if it has sent a valid pong response with matching ping hash within the last 12 hours.
+The sender of a packet is considered verified if it has sent a valid [Pong] response with matching ping hash within the last 12 hours.

 ## Recursive Lookup